-6.1 Submission of reports

-(templates can be found as download on the Fed4FIRE+ website together with this Call information)
+6.1 Submission of reports (templates can be found as download on the Fed4FIRE+ website together with this Call information):

-The proposer will need, if its experiment is selected for funding:
+The proposer will need, if its experiment is:

-- To submit a report at the end of the experiment using the template in Annex 2 to this document. - To prepare a Poster (A1-format) describing the objective and results of the experiment as well as the impact of the experiment on the proposers' business.
+- Selected for funding in Stage 1: - o to submit a report (template provided) - to prepare a flyer (1 A4-page) describing the objective and results of the experiment as well as the impact of the experiment on the proposers' business.
+This flyer can be used by the Fed4FIRE+ consortium at public events. - to prepare a presentation and demo, to be used at the formal review meeting, explaining and illustrating: - the objective and results of the experiment - the impact of the experiment on the proposers' business. - The feedback towards the Fed4FIRE+ consortium on the use of the facilities - Selected for funding in Stage 2: - To submit a report at the end of the experiment (template provided). - To prepare a Poster (A1-format) describing the objective and results of the experiment as well as the impact of the experiment on the proposers' business.
 This poster can be used by the Fed4FIRE+ consortium at public events and will be used at the occasion of the review meetings. - To prepare a flyer (2 A4-pages) describing the objective and results of the experiment as well as the impact of the experiment on the proposers' business.
-This flyer can be used by the Fed4FIRE+ consortium at public events. - To prepare a presentation and demo explaining and illustrating: - o the objective and results of the experiment - o the impact of the experiment on the proposers' business. - o The feedback towards the Fed4FIRE+ consortium on the use of the facilities - The production of a short video about the experiment is recommended.
+This flyer can be used by the Fed4FIRE+ consortium at public events. - To prepare a presentation and demo explaining and illustrating: - the objective and results of the experiment - the impact of the experiment on the proposers' business. - The feedback towards the Fed4FIRE+ consortium on the use of the facilities - The production of a short video about the experiment is recommended.
 This video will be used by the Fed4FIRE+ project at public events.

-6.2 Attendance at meetings
+6.2 Attendance at meetings (to be budgeted in the proposal)